BekeAtGithub/ECHOFALL/notion-export/Echofall/Chapter 3 - The Living World 1e7fda674d698045bb7bc73eb46dd9da.md

 Archon‘s dominant phylum ; *Vireostoma* ; diverged into hundreds of specialized forms.
 They evolved into integrated roles ; each genetically compelled to serve a niche within a living society.

-Over millions of years, that system crystallized into castes.
+Over millions of years, that system evolved into castes.

 ### 1. The Drudgelings - *The Base*